terryzg/terryzg/README.md

 - Git: Familiar with version control and collaboration on projects using GitHub.
 - Docker: Basic knowledge of containerization and using Docker for environment setup and deployment.
 - R: Applied in statistical analysis and data visualization, including coursework in STOR 455.
+- HTML/CSS: Built responsive websites with attention to accessibility and usability principles.
+- SQL: Experienced in database querying, manipulation, and integration, including coursework in STOR 390 and INLS 523